-- 1. The seriousness of the offence - 2.
-The number of previous suspensions.
-Pupils may be given a longer suspension on their subsequent unacceptable behaviours if this is appropriate.
+- The seriousness of the offence - The number of previous suspensions.
+Pupils may be given a longer suspension according to their previous unacceptable behaviours if this is appropriate.

 The decision to suspend is the Principal's decision.
-Once this decision has been taken, parents/carers should be contacted and, if possible, the student should be collected immediately.
-A Principal retains full authority to vary the length of any suspension at any time, however, no student will receive greater than 45 days suspension in any one academic year without being permanently excluded for persistent disruption and defiance.
-The DfE Guidance 2022 states a pupil may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year) that where a student has been suspended for 15 days or more in a term, the Governor disciplinary panel must meet.
-Please note that a Principal also retains the right to permanently exclude a student for persistent disruption and defiance even if they have not reached 45 days.
+Once this decision has been taken, parents/carers should be contacted and, if possible, the pupil should be collected immediately.
+A Principal retains full authority to vary the length of any suspension at any time, however, no pupil will receive greater than 45 days suspension in any one academic year without being permanently excluded for persistent disruption and defiance.
+The DfE Guidance 2022 states a pupil may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year) that where a pupil has been suspended for 15 days or more in a term, the Governor disciplinary panel must meet.
+Please note that a Principal also retains the right to permanently exclude a pupil for persistent disruption and defiance even if they have not reached 45 days.